zhangjie-marina/nestif-refactor/README.md

 Package NestIF-PythonCode contains the code for:
 1. get refactored formulae from the original nest-if formulae (artifact1_get_refactored_formulae.py).
-2. analyze the refactored results (artifact2_analyze_refactored_formulae.py)
+2. analyze the refactored results (artifact2_analyze_refactored_formulae.py).

-Package refactor-data contains the data of:
+Link https://drive.google.com/open?id=1003s1HfvFBcBbdt3IQ0s29XwSHrb9icE contains the data of:
-1. the original nest-if formulae extracted from the Enron spreadsheet corpus (),
+1. the original nest-if formulae extracted from the Enron spreadsheet corpus ().
-2. the refactored formulae
+2. the refactored formulae.

 ----------------------------------------------------------------------------------------------------

 Please follow these steps to run experiments:

 Step1.
-Download the two packages.
-Record the filepath of package "refactor-data"
+Download the code and data.
+Record the filepath of package "refactor-data".

 Step2.
 In the main class of artifact1_get_refactored_formulae.py, change the filepath into the path of folder "refactor-data".